 The Northeastern Humanities Center’s Collaborative Research Clusters give faculty the opportunity for a range of interdisciplinary research collaborations with awards up to $2,000.
 These clusters bring together scholars and practitioners from different disciplines, both within and outside the university community, around a common issue of humanistic significance.
 The purpose is to facilitate productive discussions and collaborations among the participants, with a view toward the development of joint projects, conferences, publications, and grant applications.

 The Humanities Center funds a wide range of themes and topics.
 Past groups have organized around such topics as critical social theory; sexual citizenship; urban environmental governance; food; and race and visual culture studies.

-Associate Professor, Department of Sociology and Anthropology
+Associate Professor of Sociology and Education;

 Director of the Brudnick Center on Violence and Conflict